bright/new-www/content/blog/he-always-asks-why-meet-andrzej-–-a-senior-android-developer.md

 ## Soon after that, you joined Bright Inventions.
 How did that happen?

 I launched my Android app so it was high time to seek a job.
 I found a Bright Inventions job offer during my research and it drew my attention.
 I got this feeling that Bright was a company with friendly people who worked closely and supported each other to reach common goals.
 This company just felt human.
 After working at the corporation I wanted to be a part of a small and close team.

+I was invited for the interview.
+I was terrified when I came.
+I had only a month of Android experience.
+What if that wasn’t good enough?
+My wife supported me quite nearby, waiting in the coffee shop close by during the whole interview.

+I felt that my interview went fine.
+For sure, there were questions I couldn't answer but overall I felt that it was okay.
+After talking to [Michał](/about-us/michal/), [Daniel](/about-us/daniel/) and [Piotr](/about-us/piotr/) I **felt that I really wanted to be a part of this company.
+I would manage to do this job.
+I wanted someone to give me the chance and I felt that I wouldn’t let them down**.

+Daniel and Michal told me they needed a week to give me feedback.
+Despite that, I was so anxious that I called Michał a few days after the interview to ask if they made up their minds.
+I told Michał that I was eager to work with them and couldn’t wait to hear their decisions. **Years later I was told that that phone call actually gave me this job**.